viamrobotics/docs/docs/registry/upload/_index.md

 {{% alert title="Tip" color="tip" %}}

-If you would like to test your module against its intended target platform before uploading it, you can follow the steps for [Iterative module development](/registry/create/#iterative-module-development) to verify that any code changes you have made work as expected on your target platform.
+If you would like to test your module locally against its intended target platform before uploading it, you can follow the steps for [Iterative module development](/registry/advanced/iterative-development/) to verify that any code changes you have made work as expected on your target platform.

 {{% /alert %}}